 We are looking for someone who is enthusiastic about exploring the nuances of privacy in society; helping stakeholders reach consensus on ethical norms, policies, and business practices to address new privacy challenges; and the ability to thrive in a rapidly evolving policy environment.
 An ideal candidate will be able to maintain order and solve problems with creativity, determination, and collaboration.
 An interest in deep legal research, particularly of state laws is strongly preferred.

-The fellowship is a one-year, public interest fellowship with the option to extend, dependent on performance and grant funding.
+The fellowship is a 16-month, public interest fellowship with the option to extend, dependent on performance and grant funding.
 Applicants should have:

 - Outstanding verbal and written communication skills, including editing and proofreading skills.